athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4979: svnversion is no longer available in Catalina by vectosigma -- 2019-06-30

 - 4978: Correct GUI hang in some cases due to double free of fonts by asava -- 2019-06-29

 - 4977: dark appearance for the package fixed by vectosigma -- 2019-06-27